jphampton/capstone-SC-NLP/README.md

 ## Author prediction

 ### Analysis
 I intentionally structured this analysis after Rosenthal’s approach (in [1]).
 Whereas Rosenthal used a narrow feature set of 63 specific features (function words, so-called as their frequency is hypothesized to be topic-invariant for a given author), I use 500 tf-idf features taken from a search over 1-grams, 2-grams, and 3-grams.
+Initially I selected a wider feature set, 2200 or so features, but I worried that on a data set this small (number of opinions tops out at around 200 or so) such a large feature set would be extremely overfit.
+I also initially included ngram ranges, but this led to a lot of “double dipping”--important features would include “second”, “amendment”, “second amendment”, “the second amendment”, and so forth.
+To cut back on this, I decided to search over single ngram values.
+Terms with high document-frequency were occasionally helpful, so I widened the parameter space for max_df--and, for similar reasons, stop_words.
+Stop words can be especially important at the phrase level.

 An important note is that authorship predictions are done on a reduced dataset containing only the opinions of the two justices being compared.
 This simplifies the classification task at the cost of lacking generalizability.
 It would be nice, for instance, to know the features of Justice Ginsburg that are sufficient to distinguish her writing from any other judge.